 Above you have already gone through the contradiction of colors.
-Taking this a step further, juxtaposition is composition technique with contrasting elements or subjects in a single frame, complementing each other.
+Taking this a step further, juxtaposition is a composition technique with contrasting elements or subjects in a single frame, complementing each other.

-The use of this above is beautifully shown by Dimeloper in the image above where land and ocean are meeting, creating a picture perfect scene.
+The use of this above is beautifully shown by Dimeloper in the image above where land and ocean are meeting, creating a picture-perfect scene.
 Again, this contradiction shall always be so visible, but simple pattern contradictions captured beautifully can also make your day.

 21. Add familiar objects to enhance the scale

 Comparison is the human sight that judges the entire image.
 In order to actually make this happen Winggo has depicted this amazing composition technique where the size of the rock is easily magnified when our brain compares it to the human standing over it.

 Hence when you wish to amplify the size -small or big- place a familiar object in the frame.

 Just like pattern and texture, repetition is a simpler thing for our brain to see.
 Hence showing repetitive patterns is among the finest composition techniques used by photographers all over the world.
 To depict this, you shall see the above image by Eskandthewood.